baked chicken with tomatoes & garlic

 6 sprigs thyme

-Preheat the oven to 350 degrees F. Rub 1 tablespoon of sea salt all over the chicken.
+Preheat the oven to 350 degrees F. Rub 1 teaspoon of sea salt all over the chicken.

 Heat a large cast iron skillet over medium high heat.
 Add the olive oil, and once it’s hot, add the chicken skin-side down.
 Sear for 3 minutes on each side, just until it has browned a bit.
 Add the garlic when there’s 1 minute of cook time left.
 Remove from heat.

 In the same skillet, carefully arrange the kale ribbons around the pan, tucking them under the chicken, and then tuck the tomatoes all over so they surround the chicken thighs.
 Sprinkle with the remaining teaspoon of sea salt and the pepper.
 Set pan in the oven and bake, basting the chicken occasionally, for 50 – 60 minutes or until the chicken reaches an internal temperature of 165 degrees F.